LukaKopac/LukaKopac/README.md

 ## Hi there 👋

-I'm Luka Kopač, a PhD student at University of Ljubljana, Biotechnical faculty, Department of wood science and technology (Slovenia).
+I'm a PhD student at University of Ljubljana, Biotechnical faculty, Department of wood science and technology (Slovenia).

 - 🔭 The main topic of my PhD is **hyperspectral imaging of wood**, which enables the exploration and research of a wide range of material properties.
 - 🌱 Besides research and study I’m currently working on creating a Python package that would simplify the HSI data handling.